nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - `findc n/coachella glastonbury` : Finds concert(s) named either `Coachella` or `Glastonbury` from the ConcertPhonebook.

-   - `findcc pi/1 ci/1` : Finds the concertContact between the 1st person and 1st concert.
+   - `findcc pi/1 ci/1` : Finds the concert contact between the 1st person and 1st concert.

    - `editp 1 n/John Doe` : Edits the name of the 1st person shown in the current person list to `John Doe`.